 Summertime fun means vacations, beaches, grilling and tasty iced treats.
-But hot weather has a gnarly side too.
-We’re talking those dog days of summer, when insane temperatures and humidity make it impossible to sit comfortably, let alone sleep through the night.
-The obvious solution for cool, calm, comfortable sleeping is an air conditioner.
+Bliss.
+But the weather doesn’t have to be sweltering for temperature to wreak havoc with your sleep.
+The obvious solution for cool, calm, comfortable sleeping is to crank up the air conditioner, no matter the temperature outside.
 It will keep your bedroom at an optimal temperature (about 60F – 70F), and provide soothing noise.

 But what’s a budget-conscious and environmentally-responsible sleeper to do?
 This question has been a hot topic in our office – especially when the air conditioner took its own little vacation.
-With our thinking caps on, we sourced 15 tips for staying cool during your summer snooze.
+With our thinking caps on, we sourced 15 tips for staying cool during the night.

 - Choose cotton— Save the ooh-la-la satin, silk or polyester bed sheets for cooler nights.
 Bed linens made of cotton are breathable and perfect for promoting ventilation and air flow throughout the night.
 Choose a lighter color such as peach, yellow or baby blue.

-- Push out — Position your fan so it pushes out the hot air.
+- Push out — Position your fan so it pushes stale and warm out of your bedroom, rather than sucking fresh air in.
 Adjust ceiling fan settings so they spin counter-clockwise, pulling hot air up and out instead of twirling it around the room.
 You’ll notice a difference immediately, especially if you sleep near a window.

 - Sleep like a Pharaoh — Ancient Nile dwellers knew how to sleep right.
 The so-called, “Egyptian method” involves dampening a towel or sheet in cool water and using it as a blanket.
 Put down a dry blanket underneath to keep your mattress from soaking.

-- Loosen up — Less is more when it comes to sleeping in the heat.
+- Loosen up — Less is more when it comes to sleeping cooler.
 Slip into a loose, soft cotton shirt, shorts or underwear.
 Going fully nude to bed during a heat wave might feel great but it’s controversial.
 Some people believe it helps them cool, while others claim going au natural keeps sweat on the body.

 - Lone wolf — Sorry lovebirds, but sleeping alone will keep you cooler than cuddling during the dog days of summer.
 Spooning with your partner increases body heat, potentially making the bed a sticky, sweaty pit of despair instead of a cool oasis.